8 tips to help you save on holiday shopping

 4. Make sure the price is right

-Instead of buying gifts on the spot, shop around first.
-Take the time to compare prices online as well as in-store before making the purchase.
+Instead of buying gifts on the spot, shop around.
+Compare prices online as well as in-store before making the purchase.
 You may be able to find a similar gift for less by skipping brand names.
-Take advantage of sales when you can, just make sure you don’t fall for impulse purchases.
+Take advantage of sales when you can, shop local when you can and don’t give in to impulse purchases.

 5. Put your personality into it